drcarenhan/COMP90042_2024/README.md

 You are free to design the architecture using any of the techniques learned from our lectures and labs (as long as they don't conflict with the project rules (see below).
 For training and evaluation, we provide you a benchmark dataset in split of training, validation and test.
 You will use the training and validation set for training/validation while using the test set for leaderboard submission.

-For this assignment, **instead of solely focusing on achieving higher performance, you should consider exploring novel architecture design and justify your decision processes**, grading is by-and-large based on your research process rather than system performance (see grading details below).
+For this assignment, **instead of solely focusing on achieving higher performance, you should consider exploring novel architecture design and justify your decision processes**, as grading is by-and-large based on your research process rather than system performance (see grading details below).

 **Table of Contents**